microsoft/PlanetaryComputerDataCatalog/docs/overview/ui-codespaces.md

 ![A preview of GitHub Codespaces in the browser.](images/codespaces-browser.png)

-When you launch a notebook you'll be prompted to select a kernel.
+When you launch a notebook, you'll be prompted to select a kernel.
 Choose the `'notebook': conda` kernel.

 ## Set a default region

-We recommend that you create your Codespaces in the West Europe.
+We recommend that you create your Codespaces in the West Europe region.
 You can do this per-Codespace, or set a [default region][region].

 ![Set the default region](images/codespaces-region.png)